Answered By: The Library

 Format

-Author, AI Model to Recipient, Type of correspondence, Day Month Year
+Author, AI Program to Recipient, Type of correspondence, Day Month Year

 Example